 Step turns are used on downhill turns where you want to maintain speed or accelerate.
-The skis are continually picked up and reset to match the angle of the turn.
+The skis are continually picked up and reset to match the arc of the turn.
+It's like hitting tangents around a circle.
 The skier has the option to push off of the outside ski to add more speed.

 Parallel Skidding is probably the most challenging downhill skill to learn.
 It’s similar to skidding on alpine skis, but more difficult because of differences in gear.
 Skidding is often combined with Step Turning in race settings.
 Skidding can be done on straight trails and turns.

 Tucks are the easiest and fastest downhill technique.
 Low tucks are faster.
 High tucks are easier on tired leg muscles.
 Tucks are done on track-set turns (classic only) and straight runs.

 - These 4 techniques are used in both classic and skate skiing.

 - Free Skate (skate skiing without poles) is another downhill technique, but it's only used in skate skiing.

 - Step Turns are a cornering technique, used on flats and uphills, in addition to downhill turns.

 - Each technique can be modified as required, for different terrain and conditions.